organix/mycelia/shutt.md

 then a child environment _e_ of the dynamic environment is created, with the ⟨form<sub><i>k</i></sub>⟩ matched in _e_ to the results of the evaluations of the ⟨exp<sub><i>k</i></sub>⟩;
-and finally the subexpressions of ⟨objects⟩ are evaluated in _e_ from left to right, with the last (if any) evaluated as a tail context, or if ⟨objects⟩ is empty the result is `#inert`.
+and finally the subexpressions of ⟨body⟩ are evaluated in _e_ from left to right, with the last (if any) evaluated as a tail context, or if ⟨body⟩ is empty the result is `#inert`.

 #### Derivation